DemonicArthas/DemonicArthas.github.io/content/games/gamejams/index.md

 Team project.
 I was tasked with creating most of the game's logic (stance and fighting system, magic system, leveling system, quests, etc.)

 {{< video src="TotP.mp4" >}}

+### Boss Fight (Saber Interactive Technical Interview)

+A small test project for my Saber Interactive technical interview.

+Featuring a single boss fight with a couple of player/game mechanics, multiple boss phases and changing attack patterns, along with a few surprises and suprisingly polished tutorial section.
+And a Furi soundtrack, because it's awesome.

+{{< video src="BossFight.mp4" >}}
+Walkthrough with commentary on my design decisions.